pangweiwei/slua/README.md

 return array as lua table

-using raw lua 5.3, can be replaced with luajit/lua5.1, link with slua.c, if you switch to lua5.1/luajit, remove LUA_5_3 macro in build setting.
+using raw luajit, can be replaced with lua5.3/lua5.1, link with slua.c, if you switch to lua5.1/5.3, add LUA_5_3 macro in build setting.

 ##usage